Turi (caste)

-The Turi is a caste found in the state of Jharkhand, Odisha and West Bengal in India.
-The traditionally involved in the manufacture of household items of bamboo.
+The Turi is a caste found in the state of Jharkhand, Bihar, Odisha and West Bengal in India.
+They traditionally involved in the manufacture of household items of bamboo and farming.

 Etymology

 The word Turi is derived from Tokri a basket made from bamboo.

 Origin

-The Turi were traditionally involved in making household items from bamboo such as Tokri (basket), Sup (winnowing sieve), fan etc. According to Herbert Hope Risley, they are offshoot of Munda tribe as they still speak a dialect of Munda language.
+The Turi were traditionally involved in making household items from bamboo such as Tokri (basket), Sup (winnowing sieve), fan etc.